ligadata-mkhalawi/Kamanja/trunk/docs/source/command-ref/ContainerUtility.rst

 Selecting data from a container
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The below command is used to delete data from a container:
+Use a command like the following to select data from a container:

 ::